unixorn/chef-valkyrie/Readme.md

 4. Copy the pem file from step 2 to the **.chef** directory
 5. Add a **knife.rb** to your chef directory and configure it to use the pem file and utility account from step 2
 6. Create an IAM account with permission to read instance information from EC2.
-6. Set up a cron job to run
+7. Set up a cron job to run `chef-valkyrie --aws-account-id YOUR_ACCOUNT_NUMBER` with the IAM credentials from step 6

 ## ToDo